How to Bet on Camel Racing Without Risk?

 Just like in horse racing, tracks can be at a variety of lengths.
 Some camel races will be over just 1.5 kilometres.
 Others will be as long as eight kilometres.
 These races are therefore more of a test of stamina and endurance.
 Races tend to be arranged so camels of a similar age race each other.
 Male and female camels will not usually be in the same race either.

 Camels get treated incredibly well, just like a thoroughbred racehorse would be.
 Training is taken very seriously, with the diet of the animals carefully controlled.
-One of the biggest camel races to look out for is the Boulia desert Sands.
+One of the biggest camel races to look out for is the Boulia Desert Sands.
 A A$25,000 prize purse is up for grabs at this event, which is held in Queensland.
 Camel racing is hugely popular with tourists too.

 Camel Racing Tips

 Placing a bet on camel racing is just the same as any other sport.
 While it may seem unusual, just treat camel racing like another sport such as horse racing and you will not go far wrong.
 As an example, studying the form is a good idea.
-Some camels will only perform well over a certain length.
+Some camels will only perform well at a certain length.
 As with horse racing, some are sprinters and others are trained for endurance.
 Being able to identify which camels are comfortable with the distance is going to be key to winning.

 Smaller races can be more unpredictable to bet on.
 Surprise winners are more common here.
 But when there is a big prize pot up for grabs, the top name trainers will be involved.
-Certain trainers tend to perform well at certain tracks.
+Certain trainers tend to perform well on certain tracks.
 Again, research is very important here.

 Younger camels may have the edge in terms of speed, but often the more mature animals come out on top.
 This is as they have more stamina and have been trained for longer.
 They also have more discipline having got used to what is involved in camel racing.